-This initial course will give you a level of training required to operate as a system admin.
-This 6-week course focuses on the installation and configuration of the Remote Communications Access Node (RCAN), and teaches you about the hardware, software and security requirements to operate the RCAN as well as the cabling, encryption and network administration to support the RCAN.
-The course teaches a combination of Computer Industry technologies using CCNA and Military curriculums.
-At the completion of this course you will immediately commence two years at Universal College of Learning (UCOL) in Palmerston North.
+This six week course will give you the level of training required to operate as a system administrator.
+The course focuses on the installation and configuration of the NZ Army’s deployable communication nodes and teaches you about the hardware, software and security requirements to operate the equipment.
+Cabling, encryption and network administration concepts are also taught.
+The course teaches a combination of IT industry standards using CISCO Network Certified associate (CCNA) and military curriculums.
+At the completion of this course you will commence two years at Universal College of Learning (UCOL) in Palmerston North.
 This tertiary study will be towards your Diploma of Information & Communications Technology.

 Information Systems Operator Intermediate Course

-This course will be run after you have finished your two years at UCOL and focuses on the military specific applications and their employment in the battlefield using the Forward Communications Access Node (FCAN), utilising a combination of Computer Industry applications from Microsoft and VM Ware and Military curriculums such as the military Battle Management System.
-Managing a service support desk and Implementing Infrastructure design documents are also covered in this course.
+This course will be conducted after you have finished your first two years at UCOL and focuses on the military specific applications and their employment in the battlefield.
+Course concepts are taught on a combination of IT industry applications from Microsoft and VM Ware, to military applications such as the Battle Management System.
+Managing a service support desk and implementing infrastructure design documents are also covered.
 Upon completion of this course you will be the equivalent of a system engineer.

 Information Systems Operator Senior Course

 This course prepares you to fill the role of a system designer.
 It focuses on enterprise hardware configuration which affect the design and implementation of information system solutions to meet battlefield requirements in a Local or Wide Area Network configuration.
 This course also includes the implementation and management of secure computer network architectures, computer network defence and high availability planning.
 As part of this course you will also learn and qualify in the Information Technology Infrastructure Library (ITIL) foundation exam.

-In addition to the above training is a combination of Polytechnic and on the job training.
-You will be conducting a Diploma and a Bachelors of Information and Communication Technology and various technology certification programs.
-Adding to your professional development, you will attend a number of command courses so as to develop your leadership and command strategy thinking within various demanding operational scenario settings.
+On completion of the above coursing, you will return to complete your third and final year at UCOL, gaining your Bachelors in Information & Communications Technology, majoring in Systems Administration.
+Adding to your professional development, you will attend a number of command courses to develop your leadership decision making ability within various operational scenarios.
 All of this training will make for a diverse and challenging learning environment within the NZ Army.